Esoterical/voron_canbus/README.md

 If you are just updating an existing already-working CANBus system, click [here](./Updating.md) for steps on how to update the firmware on your boards.

-# Configuration
+# HELP!

-If you have completed the above and have the canbus uuid of your CAN device in your printer.cfg, then everything else is just a case of setting up the required pins with the toolhead MCU name prefixed to the pin name.
-See https://www.klipper3d.org/Config_Reference.html#mcu-my_extra_mcu for information.
-Most toolheads will have a sample.cfg on their github, so it's usually a simple case of copy-pasting the required information from the sample into your own printer.cfg.
+If you are just getting stuck, or you had a working CANBus system that is now not working, have a look at the [troubleshooting section](./troubleshooting) for information that may help.